 If you have a question that isn’t answered in

-or the Games page, then our expert team at MASS HQ are on hand to help.
+or the Competitions page, then our expert team at MASS HQ are on hand to help.
 You can contact us via email, phone or post and we will try our best to get back to you with an answer within one working day of receiving your enquiry.

 We appreciate all of the support received from our sponsors.
 We're open to working with companies who want to join us in educating and inspiring the next generation of athletes and fitness enthusiasts.
 For sponsorship and advertising enquiries please get in touch at email@example.com.